ACADEMIC RESEARCHERS IN CHALLENGING TIMES

 In Canadian universities, full-time academics contribute to knowledge production by including a research component—often a notional 40%—among their duties.
 “Doing research” has become an expanded and intensified responsibility in the past few decades.
 Critical scholars in Canada and elsewhere have raised concerns about the effects of neoliberal policies and contexts on academics pursuing research agendas, as they struggle to adapt to heightened expectations for accountability and productivity associated with an ever-spreading research culture.

-The project, funded by the Social Sciences and Humanities Research Council of Canada, 2017–2021, focuses on the experience of leading academic research projects in the social sciences in what we call “challenging times.”
+The project, funded by the Social Sciences and Humanities Research Council of Canada, 2017–2021, with an unfunded extension to 2023, focuses on the experience of leading academic research projects in the social sciences in what we call “challenging times.”
 Its overall aim is to explore the academic experience of the social production of research in the current context of Ontario, Canada.

 The core of the project consists of semi-structured, qualitative interviews with academics in selected social science fields (geography and sociology) and adjacent professional fields (education and social work) in a varied selection of Ontario universities.
 To provide a more nuanced view of the research landscape, we also talk to “key informants,” especially university research administrators, and scrutinize relevant documents from governments, research councils, and universities.
 Finally, we intend to design educational development initiatives that should be useful for researchers, administrators and student research assistants.

 In 2018, we conducted an analysis of research policy documents at various levels (national, provincial, institutional) that might be expected to influence researcher decisions (Campisi et al., 2018).
 In 2018 and 2019 we conducted 24 interviews with research administrators and other key informants knowledgeable about the research field.
 We published some of the results from this phase as Acker, McGinn, & Campisi (2019).
-As of March 2020, we completed 27 interviews with faculty in our four target fields.
+In March 2020, we completed 27 interviews with faculty in our four target fields.
+A chapter on women’s project leadership is forthcoming (Wagner & Acker, 2021) as is an article on what we call “fast professors.”
+(Asker & McGinn, in press).
+Currently (May 2021) we are writing additional papers for upcoming conferences and for publications and planning an edited book.

 There is very little literature that combines notions of researcher identity, leadership, social justice and challenging times in academe.
 In studying Canadian academic researchers and inserting the findings into international debates, we make a unique contribution to what Brew and Lucas (2009) call the “scholarship of academic research” (p.
 7).